Holiday menu planning in minutes

-Well, it’s November and time to get the kitchen organized and start holiday menu planning .
+Well, it’s November and time to get the kitchen organized and start holiday menu planning.
 And it’s important to get the kitchen organized for holiday meals.
 Also, it is so much easier if we start in November.
-Let’s face it, everyone wants to enjoy a stress free holiday season.
-So, no matter how you celebrate, lowering our stress and enjoying awesome food is key.
+Let’s face it, everyone wants to enjoy a stress-free holiday season.
+So, no matter how you celebrate, lowering our stress, and enjoying awesome food are key.
 And, we have to be intentional about how we want our holiday plans to work.

 Now, I will say for myself, I love to prep as much of everything as possible-the holiday menu planning is one of my biggest projects.
 So, I break it down into manageable bite-sized steps.

 Action Check List-organize your pantry and your pots and pans

 Now, this may sound mundane or silly.
 But trust me, if you go through and reorganize your pantry and your pots and pans cabinets, you would be way ahead of the game!
 Check out my post on organizing your pantry.